 Free parking is available for at our starting hotel.

 Moderate to moderately extensive walking is required to fully enjoy this tour.
 Some walking in National Parks can be on uneven surfaces.
 High elevations

 may cause some difficulties for people who have breathing issues, please consult your doctor before the tour.

 Hair dryers, irons, ironing boards & coffee makers throughout tour.
 Guest laundry is available on Days 7 & 8.
 Exercise room and swimming pool available at most hotels.

 Sunscreen and a pair of binoculars will add to your enjoyment of this tour.
-The road on the Sedona Jeep tour and the Off-Road Hummer Adventure can be rough in spots causing the ride to be bumpy especially after a heavy rain.
+The road on the Off-Road Hummer Adventure can be rough in spots causing the ride to be bumpy especially after a heavy rain.
 The Off-Road Hummer Adventure is an "extreme" adventure, with portions offering a straight up and straight down ride.
 It is not recommended for the faint of heart or those not fond of heights.
 Elevations reach 7,000 ft on parts of this tour.

 Further information is mailed upon receipt of your reservation.
 A total of three mailings are sent to assist you in preparing for your tour…Get Ready, Get Set and Go!
 Our “Get Ready” packet is sent confirming your reservation.
 Our “Get Set” packet provides further details approximately 90 days prior to departure with important details regarding making your travel arrangements.
 Finally, our “Go” packet arrives 2-3 weeks before departure containing all your final documents.

 Updates to this document are available from our Discovery Reservations Team, and will be posted online at CountryTravelDiscoveries.com/GCR